dshin25k/projds/README.md

 -   All the posts will be stored in the database table under each username.

--   When reading a post, the contents will be dynamically fetched from the database to be displayed on a web page.
-(The page will be a fixed HTML template and only the contents will be dynamically rendered.)
+-   When reading a post, the content will be dynamically fetched from the database to be displayed on a web page.
+(The page will be a fixed HTML template and only the content will be dynamically rendered.)

 -   Reading a post will not require authentication.